phronmophobic/blog/markdown/reusable-ui-components.md

 While membrane doesn't prevent using stateful references, it also offers no builtin support for the stateful reference approach.
 If you're curious about how a stateful reference approach might look, check out [hoplon](https://github.com/hoplon/hoplon), [reagent](https://reagent-project.github.io/), or the classic, STM based [ant sim](https://gist.github.com/michiakig/1093917).

-Below are examples for how intents can reference entities within a data model using identifiers or nesting as means of references logical entities.
+Below are examples of intents with identifer and nesting based references.
 Even within a single data model, identifiers and nesting can be mixed and matched.

 ## Identifier

 If the application has a data model where entities have unique identifiers, then simply using the entity's unique identifier as a reference will suffice.
-Using a todo app as an example and assuming that todo lists and todo items have unique `:id` keys for identifiers, we could use the identifiers as references within intents:
+Using a todo app as an example and assuming that todo lists and todo items have unique `:id` keys, we can use the identifiers as references within intents.

 Example:
 ``` clojure